Servi-car Gas/Oil Tanks

-Aftermarket Servi-Car tanks do not have provisions to mount side emblems.
-Some tanks will require welding small bosses to the tanks to accommodate the emblem mounting screws.
+Aftermarket Servi-Car tanks will not have provisions to mount side emblems.
+For some model years, welding small bosses will be required to accommodate the emblem mounting screws.
 The emblems pictured here are correct for 1961-1962 Harley-Davidson Servi-Cars.
 They mount with left and right adhesive-backed brackets.

 Pre-fit The Tanks On The Frame